SpaceKatt/github-org-microservice/README.md

 We wish to serve information about public repositories in a GitHub organization.
 Hopefully, we can do this at the lowest cost for ourselves and GitHub's API.

 GitHub performs [rate limiting](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) on its public APIs.
-Luckily, ETags are provided to enable [conditional requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#conditional-requests) and enable cache use.
+Luckily, ETags are provided to enable [conditional requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#conditional-requests) and cache use.
 Thus, we will use a cache to keep a local copy of API results.

 Google is the target organization for this PoC, and its scale presents several considerations...